Pelvic Floor Physiotherapy

 Pilates and Pelvic Floor Program

 Many patients who require further core strengthening will continue with the pilates program in conjuction with the pelvic floor program.
-The pelvic floor co-contracts with the deep abdominal stabiliziers therefore pilates can be an excellent way to help strengthen the pelvic floor.
+The pelvic floor co-contracts with the deep abdominal stabilizers therefore pilates can be an excellent way to help strengthen the pelvic floor.
+Just as a pelvic floor physiotherapist will evaluate your WHOLE body, the ‘core’ (trunk) muscles and beyond play a key role in ensuring success with your recovery & pelvic floor health!